Gwen Stefani: 2014–2017: Comeback with This Is What the Truth Feels Like

-2018–present: Las Vegas residency and The Voice
+2018–present: Las Vegas residency, The Voice and Bouquet

 Stefani's first concert residency, titled Just a Girl: Las Vegas, began on June 27, 2018, at the Zappos Theater in Las Vegas.
 It was originally scheduled to conclude on May 16, 2020, but the final eight shows were postponed due to the COVID-19 pandemic.
 The show concluded on November 6, 2021.
 It was named after No Doubt's song "Just a Girl".
 Proceeds from the show ($1 per ticket) were donated to the organization Cure4Kids.
 A deluxe edition of You Make It Feel Like Christmas was released in October 2018, and was promoted through the single "Secret Santa".
 On June 22, 2019, Stefani performed at the Machaca Fest in Fundidora Park.